-In 2017, new GCSE qualifications in English and mathematics, graded 1-9, will be included in performance tables.
+In 2017, new GCSE qualifications in English and mathematics, graded 1-9, will be included in performance tables, with others to follow in 2018 and 2019.
 Points will be allocated to the new GCSEs on a 1-9 point scale corresponding to the new 1 to 9 grades, e.g. a grade 9 will get 9 points in the performance measures.
-All other qualifications will be mapped onto the 1-9 scale.